Seek Returns logo

 Min

-In the REIT - Office industry, Net Profit Margin is often not the primary profitability metric.
+In the Office REITs industry, Operating Profit Margin is often not the primary measure of operational efficiency.

 CBRE